-the average Fed funds rate in the last decade.
-Shareholders' discount rate ρ is set to 4.5% in line with the commonly used value in dynamic corporate finance models.23 We set α_A to 0.2% so that the model generates an average return on assets (ROA) of 1.05%, close to the average ROA of US banks in the last decade (source: FRED).
-Note that when k is large, the bank only holds risky assets (and the asset value is A_t), but when k is small, the bank also holds risk-free assets (B < 0) and the asset value is $A_t - B_t$.
+(and the asset value is A_t), but when k is small, the bank also holds risk-free assets (B < 0) and the asset value is $A_t - B_t$.
 Therefore, the ROA is state-dependent.
 To calculate the average ROA and other averages later, we use the stationary distribution of k.
-We set the asset return volatility, σ_A , to 10% as in Sundaresan and Wang (2014) and Hugonnier and Morellec (2017).24
+We set the asset return volatility, σ_A , to 10% as in Sundaresan and Wang (2014) and Hugonnier and Morellec (2017).25

-For the deposit dynamics, we set δ_X to 0% and σ_X to 5% following Bianchi and Bigio (2014).
-We further set ω , the semi-elasticity of deposits to the deposit rate, to 5.3, an estimate from Drechsler, Savov, and Schnabl (2017).
-The correlation between asset-side and liability-side (deposit) shocks, φ , directly affects A/K in (30) and is set to 0.8 so that the (stationary) probability
+For deposit dynamics, we set δ_X to 0% and σ_X to 5% following Bianchi and Bigio (2014).
+We further set ω to 5.3, the semi-elasticity of deposits to the deposit rate from Drechsler, Savov, and Schnabl (2017).
+The correlation between asset-side and liability-side (deposit) shocks, φ , directly affects A/K in (30) and is set to 0.8 so that the (stationary) probability of a binding capital requirement is in line with the evidence (Begenau, Bigio, Majerovitz, and Vieyra, 2019).
+As for the cost of maintaining deposit franchise, we set the maintenance cost parameter, θ , to 0.5.
+With this value, the model generates an average deposit-to-total liabilities ratio equal to 96% in line with the evidence (Drechsler, Savov, and Schnabl, 2017).
+We set the proportional issuance cost parameter, ψ_1 , to 5% (Boyson, Fahlenbrach, and Stulz, 2016).
+The fixed cost parameter, ψ_0 , is set to 0.1%, so the model generates an issuance-to-equity ratio of 1% roughly in line with the evidence (Baron, 2020).26 The regulatory parameters were discussed in Section 2.

-23One example is Bolton, Chen, and Wang (2011).
-This is also consistent with the dynamic contracting literature (DeMarzo and Fishman, 2007; Biais, Mariotti, Plantin, and Rochet, 2007).

-24Sundaresan and Wang (2014) in turn refer to the calculation of Moody's KMV Investor Service.
+25Sundaresan and Wang (2014) in turn refer to the calculation of Moody's KMV Investor Service.